kagron/Pet-Store/README.md

 To run this:
 1. Download
-2. Create database in Mysql called "PetStore_development"
+2. Create database in Mysql called "PetStore_development" (or run 'rake db:create')
 3. Make sure your database.yml file has the correct username and password
 4. Bundle install
 5.  rake db:migrate